 A full minute or two passed before her father glanced over at her, but she knew that he’d noticed the moment she’d risen.
 The king then held up a hand to pause the standing Greenly, along with the other chieftains, elders, and the handful of soldiers whose voices were colliding in the middle of the Mundayne deliberations.
 Matthias sat there with his hand up as the assembly hall grew silent, and while he looked steadily at Constance in a way she could not interpret, she imagined that he was going to shake his head at her, and order her to sit back down.

 He did not order her to do that, however, instead acknowledging her as she’d never thought she would be acknowledged by him in her life.

 An indomitable princess.
 A beautiful prankster.
 A young, untried king of a powerful Realm.
-Their destinies are entwined in the kingdoms they call home, and an epic journey awaits each of them, after which they’ll never be the same.

 Don’t miss The Movement of Crowns Series